tim-roberts1/tva/website/docs/design/foundations/forms.md

 Use information or question icons in labels to provide additional, supplemental information about a particular [form control](../components/form-control).

-- Use an “i” icon to provide clarifying information about formatting or other technical considerations
+- Use an “i” icon (InfoCircleFilledIcon) to provide clarifying information about formatting or other technical considerations
-- Use an “?” icon to explain why a particular field is asking for specific information.
+- Use an “?” icon (HelpCircleFilledIcon) to explain why a particular field is asking for specific information.

 ## Layout & spacing